 In short, when people approach MAT as an easier, softer way to the hard work of recovery and independence from substances, the results are often undesirable.

-It is not the argument here that MAT is misguided, or inappropriate, but rather that it is not a “silver bullet” to recovery and it certainly cannot supplant or replace a more integrative, whole person, approach.
-The trouble with Medicated Assisted Treatment is that, for a variety of reasons, it sometimes becomes Medication AS Treatment – a long-term use of medicines as the sole and front-line defense against continued abuse of one’s drug of choice.
+It is not the argument here that MAT is misguided, or inappropriate, but rather that it is not a “silver bullet” to recovery and it certainly cannot supplant or replace a more integrative, whole-person, approach.
+The trouble with Medicated Assisted Treatment is that, for a variety of reasons, it sometimes becomes Medication AS Treatment – long-term use of medicines as the sole and front-line defense against the continued abuse of one’s drug of choice.

 For most, to get and remain sober, they must acknowledge underlying issues, arm themselves with new tools and resources, and put into place healthy habits that, together, make abstinence from drugs and alcohol not only possible – but desirable and easier – one day at a time.

 At BTG, we work very successfully with opiate addicted clients to move individuals from the earliest phases of detoxification into a program that utilizes a wide range of treatment modalities – including cutting edge IV amino acid therapy, targeted nutrient replacement, neurofeedback training, and meditative practices – that specifically make early recovery healthier, safer, and more comfortable.

 But we do believe that clients deserve, and are served best, by approaches that replace drugs and alcohol with effective resources and therapy that support rich and rewarding lives free from substances that previously held them back.
 It has been working since our inception more than 15 years ago, and we hope you’ll consider how it can help you or your loved one.